#!/usr/binenv python

 Representation of a time axis.
 Provides interpolation alphas and indexing.

-:param time: Ascending list of times to use
+:param data: Ascending list of times to use

 :param origin: shifts the time interval to begin at the time specified